This post is a part of a series about natural and healthy skincare.

 Defence from Free-Radicals with Prevention

-The best prevention strategy against the harmful action of free radicals is to keep a low-stress healthy lifestyle, with a balanced nutritional diet, including antioxidants rich food.
+The best prevention strategy against free radicals’ harmful action is to keep a low-stress healthy lifestyle, with a balanced nutritional diet, including antioxidants rich food.

 Nutrition is a vast subject.

-I want to share with you the straightforward and essential advice.
+I want to share with you some easy and essential advice.

-Eating more antioxidants from fruits and vegetables could help you keep your skin healthy or even to promote self-healing of your skin.
+Eating more antioxidants by adding various fruits and vegetables to your diet could help you keep your skin healthy or even promote your skin’s self-healing.

 Antioxidants are a vital component in skincare nutrition; they “fight” the damage of free radicals and protect our skin.